 4. Read the small print

 'It's important to read all the information on the listing.
-For instance, many hosts don't offer 'stove privileges' and some hosts living in drought areas don't offer laundry privileges,' advises Susan Douglas.
+For instance, many hosts don't offer stove privileges and some hosts living in drought areas don't offer laundry privileges,' says Susan Douglas.

 1. Let someone else book for you